zstenger93/zUI/README.md

     - XP bar
     - Micromenu
     - Chat Sidebar with it's buttons
-- Editbox move from bottom to top of chat
+- Editbox moved from bottom to top of chat
 - Actionbars
     - Hide all of the original texture (border, background, etc.)
     - Hide Hotkeys on non used slots